Bernard Joseph Topel

 Bernard Joseph Topel (March 31, 1903 – October 22, 1986) was an American prelate of the Catholic Church.
-He served as bishop of the Diopcese of Spokane in Washington State from 1955 to 1978.
+He served as bishop of the Diocese of Spokane in Washington State from 1955 to 1978.

 Biography

 Early life

-Bernard Topel was born on March 31, 1903, in Bozeman, Montana, the fourth son of Henry Albert and Mary Pauline (née Hagen) Topel.
+Topel was born on March 31, 1903, in Bozeman, Montana, the fourth son of Henry Albert and Mary Pauline (née Hagen) Topel.
 Henry Topel was a tailor who had immigrated from Germany in 1878.
 Mary Topel immigrated from Switzerland at age nine.
 Bernard Topel attended grade school in Bozeman and, after graduating from St. Charles High School in Helena, studied at Mount St. Charles College in Helena, Montana.
 He then studied theology at the Grand Seminary of Montreal in Montreal, Quebec.
-Topel then went to Washington D.C. to enter the Catholic University of America.
+Topel then went to Washington, D.C., to enter the Catholic University of America.
 He earned a Master of Education there in 1927.

 Priesthood

-Topel was ordained to the priesthood for the Diocese of Helena on June 7, 1927.
+Topel was ordained to the priesthood by Bishop John Joseph Mitty for the Diocese of Helena on June 7, 1927 in Helena, Montana.
 After his ordination, he went to Cambridge, Massachusetts, to earn a master's degree in mathematics from Harvard University.
-Topel then went to the University of Notre Dame, where he earned a doctorate.
+Topel then went to the University of Notre Dame in Indiana, where he earned a doctorate.

-Returning to Helena in 1934, he served at the missions in Toston, Montana, and Wolf Creek, Montana.
+Returning to Montana in 1934, he served at the missions in Toston and Wolf Creek.
 In 1937, Topel served as a faculty member teaching mathematics at the University of Notre Dame.
 He came back to Montana in 1939, becoming a faculty member of Mount St. Charles College, teaching mathematics and physics.
 He also served as vocations director for the diocese.